garrison0/philterms/posts/intentionality.md

 And so on.
 For example, a belief that 'bananas are yellow' is *about* bananas in the same way as this article is *about* intentionality. **Intentionality refers to this *about-ness* of mental states**.

-Some reductive representationalists reduce conscious experience to intentionality (construed as [mental representation](/posts/mental-representation/)).
+Reductive representationalists reduce conscious experience to intentionality (construed as [mental representation](/posts/mental-representation/)).
 If this explanation is accurate, then consciousness has a [naturalistic](https://plato.stanford.edu/entries/naturalism/) explanation.

 John Searle's [Chinese Room Argument](https://plato.stanford.edu/entries/chinese-room/#Inte) claims that computers can never have mental states with intentionality.